Fieldnote-AID/AppearanceContinuityDirector-/README.md

 ## Main Features

-* **Automatic appearance tracking**
+* **Automatic discovery**
-Detects when a tracked character’s outfit, condition, or visible details change in story output.
+  Finds likely character cards and starts tracking them without requiring full manual setup.

+* **Mid-adventure pickup**
+  New character cards added during play can be discovered and tracked automatically.

 * **Per-character appearance cards**
-Maintains one Story Card per tracked character instead of creating lots of fragmented cards.
+  Maintains one compact Story Card per tracked character instead of creating lots of fragmented cards.

 * **Compact card output**
   Keeps card text short so appearance continuity does not bloat Story Card context.

 * **Condition persistence**
   Carries forward things like dirt, blood, soot, wet clothes, or torn clothing until the story signals cleanup or a clothing change.

-* **Config-driven design**
-Reuse the same script engine across different scenarios by editing the config object.

-* **Minimal maintenance**
+* **Optional overrides**
-Players do not need to manually update appearance cards every few turns.
+  Lets you keep config for aliases, forced includes, custom managed card titles, or other edge cases.

 * **Inner Self compatible**
   Wraps cleanly under Inner Self instead of replacing it.

 * **Questline friendly**
   Uses its own state storage and does not interfere with quest progression cards or quest tracking state.

 * * *

 ## How to Use / How It Works

-Appearance Continuity Director watches the latest AI output for configured character names and appearance-related language.
+Appearance Continuity Director watches the latest AI output for tracked character names and appearance-related language.

-When it sees a tracked change, it updates that character’s appearance Story Card.
+When it sees a tracked change, it updates that character’s managed appearance Story Card.

 In practice, the script does this:

+1. discovers likely character cards
+2. registers them as tracked characters
-1. reads the latest AI-generated text
+3. reads the latest AI-generated text
-2. looks for configured character names or aliases
+4. looks for tracked character names or aliases
-3. checks those lines for appearance signals
+5. checks those lines for appearance signals
-4. sorts what it finds into:
+6. sorts what it finds into:
    * outfit
    * condition
    * visible details
-5. updates that character’s tracked state
+7. updates that character’s tracked state
-6. refreshes that character’s appearance Story Card only if something changed
+8. refreshes that character’s appearance Story Card only if something changed

 This keeps appearance continuity live without forcing you to manually edit Story Cards every few turns.